HypeCheck

 "Liver boosting DHM" Unsupported

-DHM has weak human evidence; no proven liver protection in clinical trials.
+DHM has weak human evidence; mostly rat studies.
+No proven liver-boosting effect in people.

 Ingredients